awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 A *subnet* is a range of IP addresses in your VPC\.
 You can launch AWS resources into a specified subnet\.
 Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that won't be connected to the internet\.
 For more information about public and private subnets, see [VPC and Subnet Basics](VPC_Subnets.md#vpc-subnet-basics)\.

 To protect the AWS resources in each subnet, you can use multiple layers of security, including security groups and network access control lists \(ACL\)\.
-For more information, see [Security](VPC_Security.md)\.
+For more information, see [Internetwork Traffic Privacy in Amazon VPC](VPC_Security.md)\.

 ### Supported Platforms<a name="what-is-supported-platform"></a>